JoeShields312/JoeShields312/README.md

 ## Co-founder of Windy City Devs LLC

-- 🛠 &nbsp;I work with the JAMstack, TypeScript, Node, and Nextjs on my personal projects.
+- 🛠 &nbsp;I work with the Reactjs, JavaScript, Node, & Nextjs on my personal projects.

 ### Connect with me